 - A. Definition.
-School Psychological Services include but are not limited to: - 1. administering psychological, intellectual, and educational tests, and other assessment procedures;

-- 3. obtaining, integrating, and interpreting information about student behavior and conditions relating to learning. (which may also include assisting in the development of academic, behavioral, and social emotional intervention strategies, progress monitoring, evaluating intervention and service delivery outcomes, conducting functional behavior assessments, and conducting program evaluations); - 4. consulting with other staff members in planning school programs to meet the special educational needs of students as indicated by psychological tests, formalized assessments, interviews, direct observation, and behavioral evaluations; - 5. planning and managing a program of psychological services, including psychological counseling for students and parents (which may also include implementing and/or monitoring interventions, conducting social skills training, anger management/conflict resolution training, study skills training, social-emotional learning strategies/interventions, substance abuse prevention, crisis prevention and intervention, parent skills training, and coordinating services with other community agencies.); and
+School Psychological Services include but are not limited to: - 1. administering psychological, intellectual, and educational tests, and other assessment procedures; - 2. .. - 3. obtaining, integrating, and interpreting information about student behavior and conditions relating to learning, (which may also include assisting in the development of academic, behavioral, and social emotional intervention strategies, progress monitoring, evaluating intervention and service delivery outcomes, conducting functional behavior assessments, and conducting program evaluations); - 4. consulting with other staff members in planning school programs to meet the special educational needs of students as indicated by psychological tests, formalized assessments, interviews, direct observation, and behavioral evaluations; - 5. planning and managing a program of psychological services, including psychological counseling for students and parents (which may also include implementing and/or monitoring interventions, conducting social skills training, anger management/conflict resolution training, study skills training, social-emotional learning strategies/interventions, substance abuse prevention, crisis prevention and intervention, parent skills training, and coordinating services with other community agencies.); and c. any additional procedures judged necessary to determine if the area of concern interferes with the student's ability to benefit from the his or her educational program.

-6. - C.1.b. ...
+6. - C.1.b.